-You possess unique and extraordinary strengths, and it's our job at Campus Health to help you discover and use those strengths.
+You possess unique and extraordinary strengths, and it's our job at Campus Health to help you discover and use them.
 We believe in you and want to help you discover that you're stronger than you believe.
+Your road to resilience starts here.

 How Do I Become Stronger Than?